 Warm, creamy, and luscious baked feta recipe with bell peppers, tomatoes, herbs, and a good drizzle of extra virgin olive oil.
 One of the simplest and most satisfying mezze you'll make!
 All you need is some crusty bread or homemade pita chips to serve.

 This Mediterranean feta recipe is a simple appetizer that takes inspiration from my earlier trip to Greece, where tangy, rich feta is as imperative as olive oil and is used in cooking; or served with seasonal veggies (especially on top of village Greek Salad); or as a simple appetizer maybe next to other small plates like sokrdalia (garlic and potato dip) or melitzanosalata (eggplant dip).

 In this recipe, a block of quality feta cheese is baked to tender perfection with bell peppers, red onions, and cherry tomatoes.
 A good drizzle of extra virgin olive oil (I used Private Reserve Greek EVOO), plus a few pinches of oregano and fresh thyme, bring it together.

 While a blast of heat from your oven will not fully melt your feta cheese, it will transform it into a warm and luscious, creamy spread.
 Absolutely addictive!
 To serve it, all you need is some crusty bread, or better yet, some homemade pita chips!

 Is it ok to cook feta cheese?

 One of the most frequently asked questions is whether you can actually heat feta cheese.
 And the answer is YES!
-Quality feta can be baked in a high-heated oven until tender and perfectly creamy, like in today's appetizer.
+Quality feta can be fried and drizzled with warmed honey, or baked in a high-heated oven until tender and perfectly creamy, like in today's appetizer.
 Or you can use it in other ways.
 Here are a few recipes:

 - Spinach Frittata